Ashland Road Policies for use of

 Environmental Control

 - Greenhouse thermostats and HID light time clocks may be adjusted as needed by the individual users.
-If you need assistance in this matter, contact Richard Martin or Michelle Brooks.
+If you need assistance in this matter, contact the Plant Growth Facility Coordinator.

 - A high/lo thermometer is provided in each greenhouse.
 It is up to the user to read and reset this thermometer if you wish to have that data.
 Please leave the thermometer facing north near the center of the room at bench height to get accurate readings.